zeeid/zeeid/README.md

 - 👋 Hi, I’m @zeeid
-- 👀 I’m interested in PHP / Web Developer
+- 👀 I’m interested in PHP / Web Developer [ Codeigniter And Laravel ]
-- 🌱 I’m currently learning Android Studio and CI4
+- 🌱 I’m currently learning Android Studio & ReactJS
 - 💞️ I’m looking to collaborate on Youtube
 - 📫 How to reach me : IG : @zeeidev